your answers to some of the questions that people asked regarding following

 of my clinical work I have heard some shocking and heart-breaking stories

-about the lack of love among religious.)
+about the lack of love in religious communities.)

 Now, in the midst of all this

-division, it often happens that various individuals
+division, it often happens that some individuals

 seek to return to real community.
 In fact, such persons are the hope for